lucasmrdt/rebel/READMEBEN.md

 ## Transfer learning on T5

 T5 [(Exploring Transfer Learning with T5: the Text-To-Text Transfer Transformer)](https://arxiv.org/abs/1910.10683) is a Large Language Model developed by Google and is designed for downstream tasks (as transfer learning for Text2Graph in our case).
 We are focusing on the [small version of T5](https://huggingface.co/t5-small) which consists of 60,000,000 parameters (vs 400,000,000 for the original BART model used in REBEL).
+It contains 6 encoder T5 attention blocks and 6 decoder T5 attention blocks.

 The key idea of T5 is to model tasks as sequence2sequence tasks e.g summarization, translation, regression, question answering, named entity recognition etc. To this extent, T5 looks like a relevant candidate for our REBEL Text2Graph task, even more so knowing that the original writers of REBEL modeled the task as an autoregressive generative task and the output is text where the edges and vertices of the graph are denoted with special tokens.